The Revd Professor Robert Gilbert

 Background

 After a BSc in Molecular Biology and Biochemistry at the University of Durham, Robert Gilbert researched for a PhD at Leicester University in the Departments of Biochemistry and Microbiology and Immunology.
-He came to Oxford as a post-doc in the Division of Structural Biology and in 2002 became Tutor in Biochemistry at Magdalen.
-He has since held in addition a Royal Society University Research Fellowship (2004-2012) and is now Professor of Biophysics in the Nuffield Department of Medicine and Director of the University’s Medical Sciences Graduate School.
+He came to Oxford as a post-doc in the Division of Structural Biology and in 2002 became Fellow and Tutor in Biochemistry at Magdalen.
+He was later a Royal Society University Research Fellow (2004-2012) and Professor of Biophysics and Director of Graduate Studies in the Nuffield Department of Medicine (2015-2026).
+He is now the Team Rector of the Cherwell Valley Benefice in Oxford Diocese.

 His book “Science and the Truthfulness of Beauty” is published by Routledge.